 Do you offer Factory Tours?

 You are welcome to tour our shop during regular business hours.
 We ask that you contact us so we know when to expect you.

 What if I get one and I damage it?

 Ok...first you should read this about the durability of our frames.
 But know that if you do manage to damage a Renovo we can usually repair it, and if not we will offer you crash replacement pricing.

-We offer a lifetime warranty to the original owner- we build our bikes to last and we stand behind them.
+We offer a lifetime warranty to the original owner of road bikes, and a 5-year warranty on mountain bike purchases- we build our bikes to last and we stand behind them.
 Read more here

 I live in another country, how can I get a Renovo?